Shubhamdeulkar06/FSJS2.0/Tailwind/readme.md

-# This projects are only made using tailwind
+# This projects are only made using tailwind css